 The founding board for the Dreamers Academy charter school submitted the revised and amended application on August 14, 2018.
-Earlier this year, the Superintendent and the School Board of Sarasota County advised the applicant to withdraw the February 1, 2018 application and resubmit an amended application in the fall, with the understanding that the revised application would address the deficiencies, weakness and concerns identified by the Charter Review Committee (CRC) in the May 8, 2018 final evaluation report.
-The revised application submitted on August 14th is referred to as the "amended" application throughout this report.
+Earlier this year, the Superintendent and the School Board of Sarasota County advised the applicant to withdraw the February 1, 2018 application and resubmit an amended application in the fall, with the understanding that the revised application would address the deficiencies, weakness and concerns identified by the CRC in the May 8, 2018 report.

-The proposed Dreamers Academy charter school will open in 2019-20 with 288 students in K-5 with a projected enrollment of 576 students by year 5 of operation.
+The proposed Dreamers Academy charter school will open in 2019-20 with an enrollment of 288 K-5 students in year one and up to 576 students by year 5.
 The Dreamers Academy will offer a Dual Language Two-Way Immersion (DL-TWI) educational program, a research-based and well-established model using Spanish and English for literacy and academic content, aligned to Florida's standards.
 The mission is for students to become bilingual and biliterate in English and Spanish, learn cross-cultural skills, and attain high levels of academic success.
 To start, the school will implement a "hybrid" DL-TWI model: the entering Kindergarten cohort in 2019-20 will be in the full DL-TWI program as they progress through the grade levels.
 Grades 1-5 students will receive a traditional program and continue through grade 5.
 By year 6 the school will be fully DL-TWI.
 The Dreamers Academy charter school will be governed by a board of local community members.